Analyzing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

-West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their analyst recommendations, dividends, risk, valuation, earnings, profitability and institutional ownership.
+UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the better stock?
+We will compare the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, risk, earnings and institutional ownership.

 Profitability

-This table compares West Fraser Timber and UFP Industries’ net margins, return on equity and return on assets.
+This table compares UFP Industries and West Fraser Timber’s net margins, return on equity and return on assets.

 |Net Margins